 Short in stature but long in experience, Derrick Edmondson has packed an awful lot into his 62 years.
-So when he appears as one of the guests of honour at September’s Classic Dirt Bike Show he won’t be short on stories.
+So when he appears as one of the guests of honour at February’s Classic Dirt Bike Show he won’t be short on stories.

 Eldest son of Pete (manufacturer of Dalesmans in the 1960s) and elder brother to multi Enduro world champion Paul, Derrick is a nine-time class winner of the British Enduro Championship, BBC TV Kickstart trials rider, plus mechanic/mentor to two of the world’s greatest trials riders.
 His times with Steve Saunders and Eddy Lejeune, his journeys with HRC, his involvement with the British ISDT teams and his duties as a mechanic for Sylvain Geboers and Stefan Everts are breathtaking in their variety.